HimanshuNarware/Devlabs/README.md

     description: "< Description of product >"
 },
 ```
-  -Ensure that your URLs are short.
+  - Ensure that your URLs are short.
 It is recommended to use bitly for URL shortening.
-  -Descriptions should not exceed 10-12 words.
+  - Descriptions should not exceed 10-12 words.

 ### 7. Stage your changes